BoboTiG/docolav/README.md

 Copyright (C) 2012 by BoboTiG.

-vlen comes with ABSOLUTELY NO WARRANTY.
+docolav comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under
 certain conditions.
 See the GNU General Public Licence for details.